Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Randomisation schemes

-As a result trade sequences typically consist of pairs in which each constituent is drawn uniformly at random.
-While it is a well-known fact\footnote{ For instance studied as the coupon collector problem.} that $\Theta(n \log n)$ trades are required in expectation until each node is included at least once, there is no apparent reason why this should be beneficial (see section~\ref{sec:experiments}).
-We hence propose \emph{global trades} (section~\ref{subsection:cb}) consisting of $n / 2$ normal trades which as a group target each node exactly once.\footnote{ We assume $n$ to be even; if this is not the case we add an isolated node.
-This is equivalent to randomly excluding a single node from a global trade. }
+Trade sequences typically consist of pairs in which each constituent is drawn uniformly at random.
+While it is a well-known fact\footnote{ For instance studied as the coupon collector problem.} that $\Theta(n \log n)$ trades are required in expectation until each node is included at least once, there is no apparent reason why this should be beneficial; in fact, experiments in \autoref{sec:experiments} suggest the contrary.

+Carstens et al. propose the notion of \emph{global trades} for directed or bipartite graphs as a 2-partition of all nodes implicitly forming $n/2$ node pairs to be traded in a single step~\cite{Carstens2016}.
+This concept fails for undirected graphs where in general the two directions $(u,v)$ and $(v, u)$ of an edge $\{u, v\}$ cannot be processed independently in a single step.
+We hence extend global trades to undirected graphs by interpreting them as a sequence of $n / 2$ simple trades which together target each node exactly once (we assume $n$ to be even; if this is not the case we add an isolated node\footnote{ This is equivalent to randomly excluding a single node from a global trade}).
+Dependencies are then resolved by the order of this sequence.